SiyuLiu0329/uq-hpc-guide2022/index.md

 - The `$HOME` directories are limited a 5GB on Rangpur, be sure to only store code and maybe `conda` enviroments there.
 For data storage you should use the `/scratch` drive or your research group drive.

 ## Support or Contact

+To request for additional disk quota on your Rangpur cluster, please contact the EAIT Helpdesk at helpdesk@eait.uq.edu.au.

 If you face any issues with your HPC setup or identify any errors in this guide, please do not hesitate to contact Siyu Liu (siyu.liu2@uqconnect.edu.au) or Aninda Saha (a.saha@uqconnect.edu.au).

 <!--